Platinuman/Battlecode2016/README.md

 this is the README
-AARON IS NOT LAME AT ALL
+AARON IS mostly not LAME because he can use git
-AARON is testing more git stuff bcuz hes lame.